nlohmann/json/README.md

 ## Used third-party tools

-The library itself contains of a single header file licensed under the MIT license.
+The library itself consists of a single header file licensed under the MIT license.
 However, it is built, tested, documented, and whatnot using a lot of third-party tools and services.
 Thanks a lot!

 - [**amalgamate.py - Amalgamate C source and header files**](https://github.com/edlund/amalgamate) to create a single header file
 - [**American fuzzy lop**](http://lcamtuf.coredump.cx/afl/) for fuzz testing